mordredp/auth/README.md

 * **context** - built on new `context` package to pass information to the handlers
 * **go.mod support** - go.mod which lists all dependencies included
 * **extensible** - `Provider` interface allows to implement custom authentication providers (`Default`, `Static` and `LDAP` already included)
+* **fast** - it implements a session store which queries multiple providers concurrently and manages session expiration in its own goroutine

 ## Examples
 ```go